IntersectMBO/plutus-tx-template/README.md

 - With Nix (**recommended**)

-  Follow [these instructions](https://github.com/input-output-hk/cardano-node-wiki/blob/main/docs/getting-started/install.md) to install and configure nix, even if you already have it installed.
+  Follow [these instructions](https://github.com/input-output-hk/iogx/blob/main/doc/nix-setup-guide.md) to install and configure nix, *even if you already have it installed*.

   Then enter the shell using `nix develop`.